Johnsondhoni07/Johnsondhoni07/README.md

 - 👋 Hi, I’m @Johnsondhoni07
 - 👀 I’m interested in machine learning and how it workss
-- 🌱 I’m not a Lazy programmer loves to play kabaddi and cricket

 - 📫 How to reach me